fleetdm/fleet/docs/Using Fleet/Supported-host-operating-systems.md

 ## Some notes on compatibility

 ### Tables

 Not all osquery tables are available for every OS.
 Please check out the [osquery schema](https://fleetdm.com/tables) for detailed information.

 If a table is not available for your host, Fleet will generally handle things behind the scenes for you.

-### M1 Macs
+### Macs with Apple silicon

-Fleet's agent (fleetd) generated for MacOS by `fleetctl package` does not include native support for M1 Macs.
+Fleet's agent (fleetd) generated for macOS by `fleetctl package` does not include native support for Macs with Apple silicon.
 Some values returned may reflect the information returned by Rosetta rather than the system.
 For example, a CPU will show up as `i486`.

 ### Linux

-> Ubuntu Linux:
+Fleet Desktop is supported on Ubuntu and Fedora.

+Fedora requires a [gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/) and Google Chrome for Fleet Desktop.

-> Fleet Desktop currently supports Xorg as X11 server, Wayland is currently not supported.
-> Ubuntu 24.04 comes with Wayland enabled by default.
-To use X11 instead of Wayland you can set
-> `WaylandEnable=false` in `/etc/gdm3/custom.conf` and reboot.
+On Ubuntu, Fleet Desktop currently supports Xorg as X11 server, Wayland is currently not supported.
+Ubuntu 24.04 comes with Wayland enabled by default.
+To use X11 instead of Wayland you can set `WaylandEnable=false` in `/etc/gdm3/custom.conf` and reboot.

-> Fedora, CentOS 8 and 9 require a [gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/) and Google Chrome for Fleet Desktop.
-Fleet Desktop is supported on CentOS 8+.

-> The `fleetctl package` command is not supported on DISA-STIG distribution.
+The `fleetctl package` command is not supported on DISA-STIG distribution.

 <meta name="pageOrderInSection" value="1200">
 <meta name="description" value="This page contains information about operating systems that are compatible with Fleet's agent (fleetd).">